Taiko2k/Tauon/docs/usage.md

 There is currently no support for modifying files except for file names.
 An external tag editor can be used.
 (I reccomend MusicBrainz Picard).
-After editing tracks externally, metadata can be updated by: Right Click Track -> Meta... -> Reload Metadata
+After editing tracks externally, metadata can be updated by: Right Click Track -> Meta... -> Reload Metadata (Providing that the file names were not externally changed)

+##### Importing/Exporting Playlists

+Playlists can be backed up and shared using the XSPF playlist file format.

+To import; drag and drop playlist file onto program window.
+(Any playlist files in subfolders will be ignored) To export; right click playlist tab and select Export.
+Note: Its best to import any corresponding audio files before importing playlists
+Note: Importing large playlists can take a very long time, cleaning database beforehand (MENU->Database->Remove Missing Tracks) may help speed this up

 User data files
 ================